pieterjanvc/seq2mgs/readme.txt

  - readFile: full path to the first read file (fastq.gz format)
  - readFile2: full path to the second read file (fastq.gz format) Leave empty in case of 1 interleaved data file
- - getFromSRA: the file is downloaded from SRA (leave readFile(2) blank)
+ - getFromSRA: fill in the SRR (leave readFile(2) blank) The file will be downloaded from SRA
  - Any other columns will be ignored, but put in the meta-data JSON file if generated

 -- END METAMIXER.SH ---